Jack Nicklaus' Greatest 18 Holes of Major Championship Golf: Release

 Accolade began publishing Jack Nicklaus' Greatest 18 Holes of Major Championship Golf in 1988.
 It had the longest title of any software product at the time of its release.
-By August 1989, versions had been released in the United Kingdom for the Commodore 64 and PC, while other versions for the Amiga, Amstrad CPC and Atari ST were scheduled for release that autumn.
-An Apple IIgs version had been released by late 1989.
-As of 1990, a Macintosh version had been published by Accolade.
+By August 1989, versions had been released in the United Kingdom for the Commodore 64 and PC, while versions for the Amiga, Amstrad CPC, and Atari ST were scheduled for release that autumn.
+An Apple IIGS version had been released by late 1989.
+As of 1990, a Classic Mac OS version had been published by Accolade.
 The NES version, published by Konami, was released in the United States in March 1990, while a United Kingdom release came in August 1991.
-Versions were also released for the MSX, PC-88, and Sharp X68000.
+Versions were also released for the MSX, PC-88, and X68000.

 For the U.S. TurboGrafx-16, the game was released as Jack Nicklaus' Turbo Golf, in HuCard and CD-ROM formats.
 The game was also released for the TurboGrafx-16's foreign counterpart, the PC Engine.
 In the CD-ROM format, the PC Engine version was published under the title Jack Nicklaus' World Golf Tour, while the game in HuCard format retained the original Jack Nicklaus' Greatest 18 Holes of Major Championship Golf title.
 Jack Nicklaus' Turbo Golf and its foreign counterparts were released in 1990 and 1991.

 The Game Boy version, Jack Nicklaus Golf, was released in the United States in May 1992; it was published by Tradewest, along with an unrelated game with the same title for the Super NES.